ash-j-f/AIE-ClusterFrac/README.txt

 		A benchmarking host application that implements the ClusterFrac Host and tests all functionality by distributing 100 CPU-intensive test calculations among all connected clients.

+		Follow prompts in the console output for user interaction keys.

 	CFMandelbrot

 		/DISTRIBUTABLE/(DEMOS - Static or Dynamic)/ClusterFrac Host - CFMandelbrot/

 		A test application that implements the ClusterFrac Host and renders the Mandelbrot set to screen, allowing the user to navigate the set in real time.
 This demonstrates the functionality by dividing hundreds of thousdands of calculations among all connected clients each frame.

+		Follow prompts on the graphical display for user interaction keys.
+Esc to quit.

 	ClusterFrac Client